B-Tight

-Robert Edward Davis (born 28 December 1979), better known by his stage name B-Tight, is an American-born German rapper.
+Robert Edward Davis (born 28 December 1979), known professionally as B-Tight, is an American-born German rapper.

 Early life

 Davis was born in Palm Springs, California, to a German mother and an African American father, but grew up in Berlin.

-When he was younger, he initially wanted to become a professional basketball player, however, a foot injury prevented him from doing so.
+When he was younger, he initially wanted to become a professional basketball player.
+However, a foot injury prevented him from doing so.
 Davis grew up in Märkisches Viertel in Berlin, where he also met his later roommate and rap partner Sido, with whom he formed the duo A.i.d.S and they began to write song lyrics.
 The group's beats were made on a PlayStation.

 Career

 1998–2000: Early career

 Davis and Sido released their first demo album, Wissen Flow Talent, over hip hop label Royal Bunker, as duo called Royal TS.
 It follows more demo recordings of them, joined by Vokalmatador and Rhymin Simon.
 Later they formed group Die Sekte, but they broke up in 2000.
 In the same year Davis released his first release B-Tight sein Album as demo tape.